 "Why don't you let me try?"
 Gold asks, startling her.
 He's spreading his arms to take the baby from her, and she must have made quite a face because he freezes half motion and adds a puzzled "What?"

-Gold sighs, content with the warmth of the little one now peacefully sleeping in his arms, before returning him to the welcoming, grateful arms of his mother.
+Gold sighs, content with the little one now peacefully sleeping in his arms, before returning him to the welcoming, grateful arms of his mother.
 Then, Ms. French and Mr. Gold find themselves talking until sunrise, quiet whispers as to not wake the baby or the others.
-"It seems there are some perks to flying after all", Belle thinks.
+"It seems there are some perks to flying after all," Belle thinks.